astronomer/docs/software/deployment-resources.md

 ## Scale core resources

-Apache Airflow requires two primary components:
+Apache Airflow requires four primary components:

-- The Airflow Webserver
+- The Webserver
-- The Airflow Scheduler
+- The Scheduler
+- The executor (and the workers it runs)
+- The triggerer

-To scale either resource, adjust the corresponding slider in the Software UI to increase its available computing resources.
+To scale these resources, adjust the corresponding slider in the Software UI to increase its available resources.
+The units associated with these sliders will vary based on your [resource strategy](#select-a-resource-strategy).

 Read the following sections to help you determine which core resources to scale and when.